-The “Classical” homeschool approach has existed since the Middle Ages and has produced some of the greatest minds in history.
-The goal of the classical homeschool technique is to teach people how to learn for themselves.
-The five tools of learning, known as the Trivium, are Reason, Record, Research, Relate and Rhetoric.
-Younger children begin with the preparing stage, where they learn the three R’s.
-The grammar stage is next, which emphasizes compositions and collections, and then the dialectic stage, where serious reading, study, and research take place.
+Indeed, the “Classical” homeschool approach has existed since the Middle Ages and has produced some of the greatest minds in history.
+In fact, the goal of the classical homeschool technique is to teach people how to learn for themselves.
+In addition it follows, The five tools of learning, also known as the Trivium, are Reason, Record, Research, Relate and Rhetoric.
+First, younger children begin with the preparing stage.
+So they learn the three R’s.
+Then grammar stage is next and emphasizes compositions and collections.
+And then the dialectic stage.
+At its core this is where serious reading, study, and research take place.

-All the tools come together in the Rhetoric stage where communication is the primary focus.
-For help, homeschoolers following the classical homeschool technique will read books about this method, find websites about classical homeschooling, and possibly join a classical homeschooling support group.
+Finally, all the tools come together in the Rhetoric stage where communication is the primary focus.
+Along with this, for help, homeschoolers following the classical homeschool technique will read books about this method, and find websites about classical homeschooling.
+They also may possibly join a classical homeschooling support group.

 Example of a Classical Homeschooling Schedule